slaclab/sdf-docs/conda.md

 EOF
 ```

-3. Create a Dockerfile to copy the Conda environment manifest, create the Conda environment, and copy the entrypoint script into the container image
+3. Create a Dockerfile to copy the Conda environment manifest, create the Conda environment, and copy the entrypoint script into the container image:

 ```bash
 $ cat << EOF > Dockerfile